t-lim/t-lim.github.io/_sources/README.md

 2. On consumer devices like laptops, techniques such as quantization and low-rank adaption can be used to load, train and run the models.

-We show how to apply these methods on the popular Llama-2 (July 2023) as well as the recently-released Gemma (February 2024) models – the 2B version of the latter has a footprint small enough to potentially fit in mobile devices.
+We show how to apply these methods on the popular Llama-2 (Meta AI, July 2023) as well as the recently-released Gemma (Google, February 2024) models – the 2B version of the latter has a footprint small enough to potentially fit in mobile devices.
 Such approaches towards customizing open-source LLM’s are particularly important for the conversational and textual applications in the healthcare domain, where privacy, security and mobility are critical concerns.

 ## Downloads